Delegates from the Tennessee and Memphis conferences are attending the special session of General Conference.

-The Council of Bishops has called a Special Session of the General Conference of The United Methodist Church to be held February 23-26, 2019 in St. Louis, Missouri.
-The purpose will be to receive and act on a report (see link below) from the Commission on a Way Forward based on the recommendations of the Council of Bishops.
+The Council of Bishops called a Special Session of the General Conference of The United Methodist Church to be held February 23-26, 2019 in St. Louis, Missouri.
+The purpose was to act on a report (see link below) from the Commission on a Way Forward based on the recommendations of the Council of Bishops.
 The 32-member Commission was authorized by General Conference 2016 and appointed by the Council of Bishops to examine paragraphs in The Book of Discipline concerning human sexuality and exploring options to strengthen the unity of the church.

 View the latest General Conference news from umc.org.